dustdustinthewind/IntralismQoLMod/README.md

 - Intralism now compresses textures pulled from images.
 No more needing 30 gigs of ram to play an image sequencce storyboard.
 This does increase loading times.

 ### Bugs list (mod bugs on top, vanilla bugs on bottom)
 - Maps with multiple BPMs listed are not properly supported by the mod yet.
 You can hang Intralism into a crash, and overwrite your listed BPMs when you save if you're not careful!
+Workaround: Be mindful of the BPM tool and your description and the bullshit this mod has right now.
 - There's a "Play Test Map" button that doesn't do anything yet.
+Mod Bug.
+The first part of an upcoming feature.
 - Audio Waveform in background doesn't delete when loading a new map.
 Vanilla Bug.
 Workaround: restart the editor.
 Seems to be one that stumped oxy as well, he tried several times to delete it)
 - Event Editor drop-down doesn't always position properly.
+Vanilla Bug.
+Workaround: Open and close the event editor.
 - Editor overwrites custom values if they are out of range.
+Vanilla Bug.
+Workaround: Don't apply changes to events with values set manually in config.txt.

 ### Working on
 - Test Map from current time